What is SMA?

 Type 4: This is the mildest type and is typically adult-onset SMA.
 People with type 4 can walk, and that ability is not lost.
 The life expectancy with Type 4 is often not affected.
 12% of SMA births are Type 3 or 4.

-Type 0: Some refer to Type 0 as a more severe form of Type 1.
+Type 0: This is an informally recognized type.
+Some refer to Type 0 as a more severe form of Type 1.
 The age of onset for Type 0 is prenatal and the average life expectancy is less than 6 months.